Kennygunderman/SunDownShowdown/README.md

 Sundown Showdown is an arena-based mini-game that happens every Minecraft day at sundown.
 When the game starts chests in the specified arena are stocked with valuable loot that is guarded by high-level mobs!

 ## Set-Up
-To set up the plugin simply add chests to your arena using the commands below, and make sure the plugin is enabled.
+To set up the plugin simply set up your arena using the arena commands below.
+Once the arena is set up add chests to the arena by using the chest commands below.
+Once this is done your good to go!

 ## Commands
 #### /showdown enable